dvarrazzo/batlog/README.rst

 Options:
   -h, --help         show this help message and exit --logdir=DIR       where to create log files [default: .]
-  --fields=F1,F2...  fields to include; the file is not created if no field is
+  --fields=FIELDS    fields to include; the file is not created if no field is
-                     selected [default: all]
-  --interval=SEC     how often to sample the battery level [default: 60 sec] --verbose          print more details on stderr
+                     selected; comma-separated list [default: all] --interval=SEC     how often to sample the battery level [default: 60 sec] --verbose          print more details on stderr